-To someone not familiar with the Bible's instructions regarding the keeping of Passover, this festival can seem strange and confusing.
-This article explains the basic points of the Passover, showing from Scripture what God commands and why.
+Here are the basic points of the Christian Passover, showing from Scripture what God commands and why.

-Though not a holy day, per se, Passover may be the most important festival ordained by God.
-Not only does it memorialize Christ's death, it also symbolizes our redemption and forgiveness, allowing us to have eternal life!
+Passover may be the most important festival ordained by God.
+Not only does it memorialize Christ's death, it also symbolizes our redemption and the covenant.

-John Ritenbaugh discusses how Christ's redemption of us obligates us to obey and serve Him.
+Christ's redemption obligates us to obey and serve Him.
 We show our gratitude for this priceless gift by doing good in acts of love and service to others.